ibra1hi8m6/TicketBooking/README.md

 # TicketBooking
-it is website for booking ticket for matches
+This is a Django program that I made to allow the customer to booking  a ticket for matches